Tuesday, October 14, 2025

 With Knight done, time to switch to Monk.
 This is probably my favorite class.
 It's a highly-destructive melee fighter with attacks at both melee and range.
 Combine Monk Ramza with the teleportation ability from Time Mage a little later on and he can essentially assassinate enemies before they even get close.

-Speaking of Wiegraf, he appears for the first time here.
-He's a temple knight with the same magic sword abilities as Agrias.
+Wiegraf appears for the first time here.
+He's a temple knight with the same magic sword abilities as Agrias, and the battle with him later on is probably the toughest fight in the game.

 The battle of Dorter begins, complete with a nice gold "late afternoon storm" background.
 The big news about this fight...